dolthub/go-mysql-server/README.md

 - `ARRAY_LENGTH(json)`: If the json representation is an array, this function returns its size.
 - `SPLIT(str,sep)`: Receives a string and a separator and returns the parts of the string split by the separator as a JSON array of strings.
 - `CONCAT(...)`: Concatenate any group of fields into a single string.
+- `COALESCE(...)`: The function returns the first non-null value in a list.

 ## Example